nextflow-io/summit-website/src/content/people/james-fellows-yates/index.md

   description: "Nextflow Summit 2022 Poster Presenter"
 ---
 James Fellows Yates is a postdoctoral bioinformatician developing pipelines focusing on metagenomics and microbiomes, as well as high-throughput palaeogenomics.
 He is am a member of the nf-core core team, and the lead developer for nf-core/eager, nf-core/funcscan, and nf-core/taxprofiler.

+James will be presenting his work titled "Efficient parallel taxonomic profiling for metagenomics with nf-core/taxprofiler".